Barga, Tuscany

 Barga is a medieval town and comune of the province of Lucca in Tuscany, central Italy.
-It is home to around 10,000 people and is the chief town of the "Media Valle" (mid valley) of the Serchio River.
+It is home to around 10,000 people and is the chief town of the "Mediavalle" (mid valley) of the Serchio River.
 It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

+Barga is a member of Cittaslow.